Comparison of top chess players throughout history: Warriors of the Mind

 These "Divinsky numbers" are not on the same scale as Elo ratings (the last person on the list, Johannes Zukertort, has a Divinsky number of 873, which would be a beginner-level Elo rating).
 Keene and Divinsky's system has met with limited acceptance, and Warriors of the Mind has been accused of arbitrarily selecting players and bias towards modern players.

 Moves played compared with computer choices

 The idea of this approach is to compare the moves played by humans to top engine moves, with the rationale that players more likely to choose these moves are also stronger.

 Early efforts

 A computer-based process of analyzing chess abilities across history came from Matej Guid and Ivan Bratko at the University of Ljubljana, Slovenia, in 2006.

 A similar project was conducted for World Champions in 2007–08 using Rybka 2.3.2a (then-strongest chess program) and a modified version of Guid and Bratko's program "Crafty".

+Computer Aggregated Precision Score (2017)

 CAPS (Computer Aggregated Precision Score) is a system created by Chess.com that compares players from different eras by finding the percentage of moves that matches that of a chess engine.
+In this system, Magnus Carlsen scored the highest among world champions, with a CAPS of 98.36, a projected Elo of 2961, a top engine match of 85.26%, from 461 games and 18,850 moves.
+Other notable champions include Vladimir Kramnik (98.15 CAPS, 2868 projected Elo, 84.51% top engine match, 1,139 games/40,233 moves), Garry Kasparov (98.01 CAPS, 2816 projected Elo, 84.37% top engine match, 956 games/30,752 moves), Bobby Fischer (97.89 CAPS, 2775 projected Elo, 83.50% top engine match, 379 games/13,842 moves).